Charley Crockett: 2001–2011: Start as an itinerant

+2015–2024: Independent releases

 In 2015, Crockett returned to Texas and after settling in Dallas, self-released his debut album, A Stolen Jewel, in May.
-It landed him the Dallas Observer Music Award for 'Best Blues Act'.
-The lo-fi collection contained a cover of the Flying Burrito Brothers' "Juanita."
+It landed him the Dallas Observer Music Award for Best Blues Act.
+The lo-fi collection contained a cover of the Flying Burrito Brothers' "Juanita".
 Crockett also befriended Leon Bridges at this time, before Crockett released a blues-dominated album, In The Night, in 2016.
-In The Night contained a selection of Crockett-penned numbers, along with a cover of his hometown hero Freddy Fender's "Wasted Days and Wasted Nights".
-Fort Worth Star-Telegram called In The Night "an impressive calling card, full of Crockett's plaintive soulfulness and swinging tempos".
+In The Night contained a selection of Crockett-penned numbers, along with a cover of his hometown hero Freddy Fender's "Wasted Days and Wasted Nights", as well as Jerry Lee Lewis' 1968 hit, "What's Made Milwaukee Famous".
+Fort Worth Star-Telegram called In the Night "an impressive calling card, full of Crockett's plaintive soulfulness and swinging tempos".
 Crockett spent the next year touring to promote his work, playing over 125 shows in total.
 He toured with the Turnpike Troubadours, Lucero, Shinyribs, Samantha Fish, and Old 97's, among others.

 After relocating to Austin, Texas, Crockett's next release was a collection of covers of country songs, Lil G.L.'s Honky Tonk Jubilee (2017), which was issued on Thirty Tigers.
-Tracks included the Roy Acuff-penned "Night Train to Memphis", Tanya Tucker’s "The Jamestown Ferry" and Hank Williams' "Honky Tonkin'", all incorporating Crockett's clipped, hiccuped Texan drawl.
+Tracks included the Roy Acuff-penned "Night Train to Memphis", Tanya Tucker’s "The Jamestown Ferry", and Hank Williams' "Honky Tonkin'", all incorporating Crockett's clipped, hiccuped Texan drawl.
 Other tracks on the album were originally recorded by Ernest Tubb, Loretta Lynn, and Webb Pierce ("I Ain't Never").

 In 2018, he released Lonesome as a Shadow, a collection of purely original songs.
 It was recorded at Sam C. Phillips Recording Studio in Memphis, Tennessee, and produced by Matt Ross-Spang.
-The opening track, "I Wanna Cry", was written for his sister who had died from a methamphetamine overdose.
+The opening track, "I Wanna Cry", was written for his sister, who had died from a methamphetamine overdose.
 The album was dedicated to Henry "Ragtime Texas" Thomas.
 Following its April release date, Crockett toured again backed by his band the Blue Drifters.
-His dates included venues such as the House of Blues in Houston, Washington, D.C.'s 9:30 Club, The Mint in Los Angeles and The Fillmore in San Francisco.
-In addition, he performed at festivals such as the Wheatland Music Festival, Portland, Oregon's Pickathon and Austin City Limits Music Festival.
+His dates included venues such as the House of Blues in Houston, Washington, DC's 9:30 Club, The Mint in Los Angeles, and The Fillmore in San Francisco.
+In addition, he performed at festivals such as the Wheatland Music Festival, Portland, Oregon's Pickathon, and Austin City Limits Music Festival.